 A series of Ambassador Workshops took place between July – November 2018 across the UK, creating opportunities to connect, explore and support each other to challenge risk averse cultures.
-These events are open to all.
-See the calendar to find out what’s happening near you and sign up for a workshop.

-This programme builds on the toolkit What Next? developed with support from the Theatre Development Trust and Paul Hamlyn Foundation Meeting Ethical and Reputational Challenges.
+This programme built on the toolkit What Next? developed with support from the Theatre Development Trust and Paul Hamlyn Foundation Meeting Ethical and Reputational Challenges.
 Click to download your free copy of the toolkit.

 We considered options for what happens next, including future opportunities for colleagues to connect and support each other.